onsah/my-static-site-generator/content/pages/posts/errors.md

 Strangely, while many believe that error handling is very important I believe that mainstream languages really suck at providing tools for error handling.
 The main issues I see are: relying on conventions, restrictive type systems and poor composability.
 However, I think that there is actually an approach that can be enforced without putting too much mental load into the programmer's mind while still being composable and applicable to real code.

 In this article, I go about main approaches to error handling, argue about their strengths and weaknesses.
-Then I propose the approach that I think the best we have yet, which is not really too much different than one of the approaches I discuss before.
+Then I propose an approach that I think is promising but not implemented in any mainstream languages yet.

 ## The Philosophy of Error Handling